stanstaton/wdi_assessments/weekly_assessments/w05-assessment.md

 8. Your answer for #7 is justified because...
 (1 point)

-* a) A clown can attend a birthday party
+* a) A clown can attend only one birthday party
 * b) A clown can attend multiple birthday parties
 * c) A birthday party can have multiple clowns
 * d) Many-to-Many is a byproduct of our ORM and doesn't have any meaning in raw SQL